Accounting in Merchandising Companies

 6.6.
 Multiple-step and single-step income statements

-Note a new format of the Income Statement.
-This format matches particular revenues with respective expenses.
-For example, Net Sales and Cost of Goods Sold provide information on the difference between the selling price and the cost of goods sold.
+Note a new format of the income statement.
+This format matches revenues with respective expenses.
+For example, the net sales and the cost of goods sold provide information about the difference between the sales amount and the cost of goods sold.
 Such format of the income statement is used to prepare information for financial analysis.
-Income statements of such kind are called multiple-step income statements.
+Income statements of such kind are called multiple-step income statements:

-Multiple-step income statement shows numerous steps in determining a net income (or net loss).
+Multiple-step income statement shows numerous steps in determining the net income (or net loss).
 Each step provides a different measure of a company's results of operations.

-In contrast, a single-step income statement that we had been dealing with before only includes information on total revenues and total expenses.
+In contrast, a single-step income statement that we used in other tutorials only includes information on total revenues and total expenses:

-Single-step income statement shows only one step in determining a net income (or net loss).
+Single-step income statement shows only one step in determining the net income (or net loss).

 7. Comparison of the periodic and perpetual inventory systems

-One important aspect about the periodic inventory system should be mentioned.
 The periodic inventory system is known to be used more frequently than the perpetual one.
 The reason is simple.
 It is easier to make a few period-end adjusting entries than to adjust accounting records every time a sale or purchase is made (for example, grocery store sales are very frequent).
 Under the periodic system the cost of goods sold is determined at the end of the period.
 Purchases or sales of inventory do not affect the inventory account during the period.
 When goods are purchased, the cost is recorded in the Purchases (Inventory Purchases) account.
 When goods are sold, a reduction in the Inventory account does not take place.
-Transportation-outs, purchase returns, and allowances are recorded in separate accounts.
-The cost of goods sold is calculated by subtracting the amount of ending inventory from the total costs of goods available for sale (see the table below).
+Transportation-out expenditures, purchase returns, and allowances are recorded in separate accounts.
+The cost of goods sold is calculated by subtracting the amount of ending inventory from the total cost of goods available for sale (see the table below).
 The ending inventory is determined by performing a period end physical count.

-The Schedule of Cost of Goods Sold helps in performing the computations:
+The schedule of cost of goods sold helps in performing these computations:

 Illustration 13: Schedule of cost of goods sold